espadrine/succinct-cybernetics/misc/cryptography.md

 - `verify(message, signature, public) = encryptPublic(signature, public) ==
   hash(message)`

+In practice, **RSASSA-PKCS1-v1\_5** defines an RSA signature scheme for a given hash.

+**RSASSA-PSS** defines another RSA signature scheme for a given hash, mask generation formula, and a randomly generated salt of a given size.
+Both of those schemes are defined in RFC 3447.

 **ECDSA** (Elliptic Curve Digital Signature Algorithm) achieves that scheme, given any EC and a hash.